sonata-project/SonataAdminBundle/.github/ISSUE_TEMPLATE/Question.md

 ---
-name: ⛔ NO support questions
+name: "⛔ NO support questions"
 about: If you have a question, please check out our Slack or StackOverflow!
+title: ''
+labels: ''
+assignees: ''

 ---

 Hi, we try to keep Github issues for bug reports and feature requests only.